srdas/oss-lifecycle/README.md

 This code solves the differential equation for developer engagement and calibrates it to the collected commits data.

-Run this from the command line:
+Run this from the command line and close each graph as it appears.
+Graphs will be saved in the `images` folder:

 ```
 python src/fit_bass.py <owner>/<repo>